petezh/peterzhang.me/_books/2022-08-18-talking-to-strangers.md

   - social psychology
 ---

-Gladwell's *Talking to Strangers* is a pop social psychology book about the difficulties of communication.
+Gladwell's *Talking to Strangers* is a pop psychology book about the difficulties of communication.
 He weaves together case studies of misunderstandings and deception to argue that human communication is filled with folly.

 <img align="right" width="30%" src="/images/books/talking.jpeg">